King Faisal Hospital (Kigali): Facilities

 King Faisal Hospital in Kigali has 160 beds.
-That includes 7 Intensive Care Unit (ICU) beds, 7 high-dependence unit beds, 5 operation theaters, 7 Neonatal Intensive Care Unit (NICU) beds, 13 beds in the emergency observation rooms, and 2 fully equipped resuscitation rooms.
+That includes 7 Intensive Care Unit (ICU) beds, 7 high-dependency unit beds, 5 operation theaters, 7 Neonatal Intensive Care Unit (NICU) beds, 13 beds in the emergency observation rooms, and 2 fully equipped resuscitation rooms.
 The hospital also has a private wing with eight high-end rooms, two of which are ICU rooms.
 With an average annual number of consultations of 72,201 patients and an average annual number of admissions of 8,346, the hospital has the region's lowest average length of stay of 5 days.

 King Faisal Hospital Kigali acquired a cath lab (catheterization lab) in November 2020.
-The laboratory will be in use for several procedures, including diagnosing and treating certain cardiovascular conditions; carrying out coronary angioplasty (opening narrowed or blocked blood vessels that supply blood to the heart); coronary stenting (placing tube-shaped devices into the coronary arteries that supply blood to the heart to keep them open); as well as other interventions to correct blood flow, repair holes in the heart, or locate blockages in blood vessels.
+The laboratory will be in use for several procedures, including diagnosing and treating certain cardiovascular conditions; Carrying out coronary angioplasty (opening narrowed or blocked blood vessels that supply blood to the heart); coronary stenting (placing tube-shaped devices into the coronary arteries that supply blood to the heart to keep them open); as well as other interventions to correct blood flow, repair holes in the heart, or locate blockages in blood vessels.

 In December 2020, the hospital acquired a 1.5 Tesla MRI digital scanner.
 The MRI is the latest technology.
 It provides higher-resolution scans of the body's organs and tissues and allows for better diagnosis.
 The hospital has the only CT scanner with a 128-slice capacity in the country, as well as 13 hemodialysis machines.

 As of September 2020, the hospital had started a renovation and expansion project.
 The newly launched outpatient block comprises 45 new consultation rooms and an outpatient clinic that will offer premium services.
 The first phase of the renovation project, focused on revamping the hospital's lobby and private inpatient wing, has been completed.

 In the second quarter of 2021, our Obstetrics and Gynecology unit acquired a high-resolution ultrasound machine that will markedly improve the diagnostic accuracy for fetal anomalies in the first and second trimesters of pregnancy.
 The new ultrasound machine delivers 3D and 4D imaging formats, allowing King Faisal Hospital to stay at the forefront of women's health imaging, from routine women's health exams to complex imaging, including fetal echocardiography.